Daniela Ramírez

-Daniela Elizabeth Ramírez Rodríguez (Santiago, January 11, 1987) is a Chilean film, theater and television actress.
+Daniela Elizabeth Ramírez Rodríguez (born 11 January 1987) is a Chilean film, theater and television actress.
 She starred in the series Los archivos del cardenal, for which she won an Altazor Award for best television actress, and also has performed as Isabel Allende in the biographical series Isabel (2021).
 She also starred on telenovelas such as Esperanza (2011) and Amanda (2016).

 Career

 Daniela Ramírez was born in Santiago de Chile.
 She is the youngest of three siblings.
 At 16 she was a mother and she had Martín, her first and only child to date.
 He completed his secondary studies at the Centennial School of Maipú and graduated from acting at the ARCIS University in 2009.
 During the school period he made the montage "I am not killing anyone" with the company Teatro Malcriado, in which he gains recognition as best actress at the La Casa Theater School performance festival.
 In 2008 she participated in the European Dramaturgy Show in the City of Concepción, with the text "El padre" by Heiner Muller, directed by Cristian Torres and Francisco Albornoz.
 In the first semester of 2010, she is a collaborating professor at ARCIS University in the field of theater acting.

 She started acting at the age of 14 when she read an ad in the newspaper where they were looking for young people from the age of 15 who wanted to participate in children's plays.
 She went to the casting and stayed, although she was always afraid that they would find out that she was a year younger.
 Finally, she stayed there until she was 18 years old.
 At that time, she already belonged to the theater workshops of the Centennial School of Maipú, where she lived almost her entire life.

 It was precisely during her university days that she met Rodrigo Suzarte, her film teacher and director of the series Gen Mishima (TVN).
 He invited her to participate in some synopses of her films and it was that material of her that she saw the production of Los archivos del cardenal.
 Thanks to that, she was called to appear at the casting.

 In July 2011, Ramírez made his debut on the state network TVN in the series Los archivos del cardenal, under the direction of Nicolás Acuña.
 It is centered on the years of the military dictatorship, where she is the protagonist, playing Laura Pedregal, a young social worker who works in the Vicariate of Solidarity to fight for the injustice that existed in the country.